|Name||Beverage Container Deposit Law|

 |Handling Fee||1¢, paid by distributor to retailer or redemption center|

 |Deposit Beverage Container Recycling Rate||2017:

-Deposit containers banned from landfills in 1990; retailer can refuse containers if agreement exists w/licensed redemption center.
+Deposit containers banned from landfills in 1990; retailer can refuse containers if agreement exists with an approved redemption center.

-Updating the estimated redemption rate is not done every year due to a lack of resources - the 86% redemption rate that was estimated for 2009-2011 is still substantially true.[iii]
+Updating the estimated redemption rate is not done every year due to a lack of resources - the 86% redemption rate that was estimated for 2007-2016 was recalculated in 2017 to 71%.[iii]

 [ii] Source: Iowa DNR, Waste Management Division, as per phone conversation with Jeff Geerts on 8/29/01 (year 2000 estimate).